🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 © Reuters.
 FILE PHOTO: Docked cargo ships are loaded with shipping containers at Port Elizabeth, New Jersey, U.S., July 12, 2023.
 REUTERS/Mike Segar/File Photo

-(Reuters) -Talks between the International Longshoremen's Association (ILA), which represents 45,000 port workers, and the United States Maritime Alliance (USMX) employer group appear deadlocked on wage issues ahead of a Sept.
-30 deadline to reach a new contract deal.
+The labor contract between the International Longshoremen's Association (ILA), representing 45,000 port workers, and the United States Maritime Alliance (USMX) employer group expired on Sept.
+30, as negotiations stalled due to disagreements over pay.

-The affected ports process more than half of U.S. ocean trade and a widespread work stoppage would upend transportation schedules, delay goods for across a broad swath of industries and send shipping costs higher.
+The affected ports process more than half of U.S. ocean trade, and a widespread work stoppage would upend transportation schedules, delay goods across a broad swath of industries and send shipping costs higher.
 All of that could mean shortages and higher costs for consumers.

-Here's a brief rundown of events leading up to the potential strike:
+Here's a brief rundown of key events related to the strike:

 May 13, 2024